epiverse-trace/tutorials/instructors/files/03-practical-tutors.md

 **Steps:**

-- Open the file `03-practical-activity-2.R` and complete all the lines marked with `#<COMPLETE>`, following the detailed steps provided within the R file.
+1. Open the file `03-practical-activity-2.R` and complete every line marked with `#<COMPLETE>`, following the instructions in the file.
-- Use the input parameter for this room.
+2. Add the input parameters (reproduction number, dispersion, chain ID) for your room.
-- Create generation time as an <epiparameter> object using epiparameter::epiparameter() with prob_distribution “gamma” and summary statistics: mean = 3, sd = 1
-- Create 1000 simulation runs with 1 initial case.
-Add the input offspring distribution parameters to the corresponding arguments.
-Add the input generation time of class <epiparameter> as a function.
-Run set.seed() and epichains::simulate_chains() together, in the same run.
-- Read the output of the selected chain to observe.
-Paste the screenshot in the report.
-Write in the report a paragraph describing:
-  - the number of unknown and known infectors, their IDs.
-  - the number of generations.
-  - who infected whom in each generation, and when? i.e., the time range in days of these infections per generation.
-- Run the code to create a summary data frame of the whole simulation.
-  Paste the plot output in the report.
-- Use the plot or summary data frame (or any other calculation) to write in the report a description of:
-  - How many chains reached a 100 case threshold?
-  - What is the maximum size of chain?
-(The cumulative number of case)
-  - What is the maximum length of chain?
-(The number of days until the chain stops)
-- Write in the report: interpretation and comparison between rooms.
+3. Run `epichains::simulate_chains()` with the offspring and generation time parameters, together with `set.seed()`.
+4. Paste screenshots of your selected chain and the cumulative-cases plot, then answer the questions below.

 **Questions:**

-Within your room, Write your answers to these questions:

-- You have been assigned to explore `Chain ID`.
-From the output data frame, describe:
 - How many generations does this chain have?
-  - The story of this chain: Who infected whom, and when (with reference to the day of infection).
+- What is the story of this chain?
+Who infected whom, and when (with reference to the day of infection)?
-- Among simulated outbreaks:
+- What proportion of chains appear to go extinct quickly?
+What could this tell you about the probability of extinction?
-  - How many chains reached a 100-case threshold?
+- What proportion crossed a 100-case threshold?
+What does this suggest about explosive growth from a single case?

-  - What is the maximum size among all the chains?
-  - What is the maximum length among all the chains? (in days)
-- Interpret: How would you communicate these results to a decision-maker?
-- Compare: What differences do you identify from other room outputs? (if available)
+Discuss your answers within your group before sharing with the wider room.

 ### Inputs